 Common Health Conditions

 - Dental problems are the most common disease that we see in cats.
-They can lead to bad breath, swollen and bleeding gums, loose teeth, and oral pain, and difficulty eating.
+They can lead to bad breath, swollen and bleeding gums, loose teeth, and oral discomfort, and difficulty eating.

 - Patellar luxation causes lameness and prevents your Russian Blue from jumping without hesitation.
 This is commonly known as a “slipped knee cap,” and occurs when the patella is displaced from the joint.